johnnyreilly/typescript-go-considered-brilliant/README.md

 What are the implications of these changes to the TypeScript ecosystem?
 Put simply: a faster VS Code and faster builds.

-Where I work, in Investec, we have many engineers who use VS Code and spend part of their engineering life writing TypeScript and JavaScript.
+Where John works, at Investec, there are many engineers who use VS Code, and spend part of their engineering life writing TypeScript and JavaScript.
 All those engineers will benefit from a snappier development experience.
 When they open up a project in VS Code, the time taken for the language service to wake up will drop dramatically.
 As they refactor their code, the experience will be faster.
 The "time to red squiggly line" metric will decrease.
 And that's a good thing.

 As a consequence, engineers should be incrementally more effective, given that there are less pauses in their workflow.